RossMcDuff/To-Do-App-Final/README.md

   •	Update Tasks: Tap the pencil icon, retype task name, press save.

-  •	Take Photo: Tap the camera icon, take photo.
+  •	Take Photo:

+    1. Tap the camera icon to begin the photo capture.

+    2. Press the ‘photo’ button to capture and save the photo.

+    3. Press the camera icon button to view the image taken.

   •	Persistent Storage: Tasks remain after restart.